LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

    :end-before: _halo_exchange_openmp_workgroup_policies_end
    :language: C++

+The main differences between these types and the ones defined for the sequential case above are the ``forall_policy`` and the ``workgroup_policy``, which use OpenMP execution policy types.

 Similarly, to run the loops in parallel on a CUDA GPU use these policies and types, taking note of the unordered work ordering policy that allows the enqueued loops to all be run using a single CUDA kernel: